 Group for Teens with Anxiety and/or Depression

 The UNB Psychological Wellness Centre offers a therapy group for teens with symptoms of anxiety and depression.
-The group will use Cognitive Behavioural Therapy strategies to teach teens (and their parents) skills for managing emotions and behaviours, and reducing anxious and depressive symptoms.
+The group uses Cognitive Behavioural Therapy strategies to teach teens (and their parents) skills for managing emotions and behaviours, and reducing anxious and depressive symptoms.

 When will the group take place?

 We are currently taking referals for a group starting in September 2018.
 Sessions will occur on Wednesday evenings from approximately 6:30pm - 8:30pm (including a break) for approximately 10 weeks (cancellation dates may be added if necessary).
 The group will occur on the University of New Brunswick Campus.
 Additionally, parents of participating teens will be given the opportunity to take part in parent group sessions, which will occur separate to, but at the same time as, the teen sessions.
 Parents are not required to participate, but it is strongly recommended.

 This group is offered twice a year (fall and spring sessions) and referrals can be made at any time.
 Eligible teens who are not able to participate in the current group can be put on the waitlist for a subsequent group.

 Who is facilitating the group?

 The groups (teens and parents) will be facilitated by advanced graduate students in the doctoral program in Clinical Psychology at UNB and Dr. Christina Jones.
 Supervision of student facilitators will be provided by Licensed Psychologists at UNB, including the Director of the PWC, Dr. Meghan Richards (L.Psych).

 Who is eligible?